6 Best Practices For Efficient PEP Screening

 What AML Measures Are Enforced By FINMA?

-The Switzerland financial regulator, FINMA, has mandated that HSBC Private Bank (Suisse) SA:
+The Swiss financial regulator, FINMA, has mandated that HSBC Private Bank (Suisse) SA:

-FATF in its Recommendations 12 and 22 states that the FIs such as banks and other designated non-financial businesses and professions (DNBPs) under AML compliance are encouraged to employ a PEP compliance program to fight money laundering and potential financial crimes.
+FATF Recommendations 12 and 22 require financial institutions and designated non-financial businesses and professions (DNBPs) to implement risk-based PEP screening measures to detect money laundering and corruption risks.

 When conducting PEP screening, it is essential to pinpoint politically exposed individuals, as well as their relatives and close associates (RCAs).
 Additionally, it’s important to note that not all PEPs carry the same level of risk, as there are distinctions within the PEP category itself.